CLSLong - Transparent.png

 Learn more about some of the work we do on our stewardship and fieldwork training page.

-EALT involves Conservation Land Stewards at nine of the eighteen conservation lands.
+EALT involves Conservation Land Stewards at ten of the twenty-two conservation lands.
 These are lands that EALT owns and manages and are accessible to the public.
 You can visit our Conservation Lands page to learn more about each of these lands.
 You may be interested in stewarding one that is closest to you:

-North of Edmonton: Boisvert’s GreenWoods (Sturgeon County), Sundew* (Westlock County)
+North of Edmonton: Boisvert’s GreenWoods (Sturgeon County), Sundew (Westlock County), Carbyn Creek Wildlands (Westlock County)

 East of Edmonton: Smith Blackburn Homestead (Lamont County), Golden Ranches (Strathcona County)